Care Bears: Oopsy Does It!

-Care Bears: Oopsy Does It! is a 2007 American computer-animated fantasy film released on August 4, 2007 by Kidtoon Films.
-It was developed by American Greetings as part of the Care Bears' 25th anniversary, and produced by SD Entertainment and Shari Lewis Enterprises.
-Oopsy is the first Care Bears film made by Polygon Pictures than Nelvana, the Canadian company responsible for the previous feature-length installments and most of the television episodes.
+Care Bears: Oopsy Does It! is a 2007 American animated fantasy film released on August 4, 2007 by Kidtoon Films.
+It was developed by American Greetings as part of the Care Bears' 25th anniversary, and produced by SD Entertainment.
+Oopsy Does It is the first Care Bears film to not be produced by Nelvana, the Canadian company responsible for the previous feature-length installments and most of the television episodes.
 The movie was released on DVD on October 23, 2007.
 This film serves as a pilot episode of Care Bears: Adventures in Care-a-lot.

 Plot

 Oopsy, Cheer, Funshine, Share, and Grumpy are building WooHoo World, Care-a-lot's amusement park.
 Everyone has a job on the building of the park and Oopsy's job is painting the tracks of the Funderbolt ride.
 He had completed one part of the tracks but realized that he was stuck.
 Suddenly, he slips into the paint and rides down the whole ride by himself.
 Cheer, Share, Funshine and Oopsy decided to try the Funderbolt ride.
 After the ride, Oopsy stumbles and makes a chain reaction with plenty of disaster on the way that leaves Grumpy and the others wondering if they can fix Oopsy's disaster in time for the grand opening.
 Oopsy feels guilty for his actions and he wants to help his friends.
 Funshine recommends that Oopsy place the placing signs all around Care-a-Lot, this keeps Oopsy from causing any more trouble.
 Cheer gives Oopsy a special whistle in case he needs her help.

 Meanwhile, a mean bear called Grizzle, who doesn't understand the Care Bears and their "caring stuff", has a new plan to conquer Care-a-Lot.
 He creates a "ride" called the "CareTaker" that steals the Care Bears' belly badges.
 But he needs three ingredients to make the CareTaker work: a smiling sun (Funshine's symbol), a crying stormcloud (Grumpy's symbol) and a rainbow (Cheer's symbol).
 He sends out Wingnut on a mission to Care-a-Lot to get the three ingredients.
 When Wingnut meets Oopsy, they became friends.
 Wingnut takes Oopsy to Grizzle's lair.
 Grizzle tells Oopsy that he created a new ride but in order to make it work, Oopsy must gather the sunshine, the stormcloud and the rainbow.